alimcodescalers/G8_testing/Test Plans/test_plan_1.md

 	1- Limit machine disk IOPS:
 		Edit the performance existing FIO test to set the IOPS on disks and check the changes, expected that with each IOPS decrease the Env should handle more IOPS on different VMS.

-	4- AYS automatic snaposhoting
+	4- AYS automatic snapshot
-		Load the environmnet with a lot of VMs put a small interval for automatic snapshot for all the VM start write to all the VMs and check the performance is affected by the snapshots running in background or not.
+		Load the environment with a lot of VMs put a small interval for automatic snapshot for all the VM start write to all the VMs and check the performance is affected by the snapshots running in background or not.
 	6- AYS own cloud
-		test load the owncloud (@Geert: need to know how we can load it, and what we should mesure here)
+		test load the owncloud (@Geert: need to know how we can load it, and what we should measure here)

 ### 6.0 ENVIRONMENT REQUIREMENTS